 If the DIY version isn’t your thing, there is another great alternative: Coconut Aminos.

+Coconut Aminos are made from aged and sun dried organic coconut sap blended with sea salt.
 When the coconut tree is tapped it produces a highly nutrient-rich “sap” that exudes from the coconut blossoms.
 This sap is raw, very low glycemic, an abundant source of 17 amino acids, minerals, vitamins, and has a nearly neutral pH.
 A comparison between coconut tree sap and soy, shows that coconut sap contains 2-14 times the amino acid content of soy.
 Small batches ensure that our organic, low glycemic Coconut Aminos, made from this natural sap, is a raw enzymatically alive product aged and blended with sun dried, mineral-rich sea salt, hand gathered from pristine waters near the southern islands of the Philippine coast.

 Our family has been using coconut aminos for years because of the amazing flavor.
 When I first discovered it, it was almost impossible to find and expensive.
 I had to order directly from the company or on Amazon and pay $8+ a bottle!
 Coconut aminos are now much more popular and available in many places, including at much cheaper prices online!